BU-ISCIII/virology_training/Nextflow/exercises/SARS-CoV-2_trainig.md

 [viralrecon](https://github.com/nf-core/viralrecon) is a bioinformatics analysis pipeline used to perform assembly and intra-host/low-frequency variant calling for viral samples.
 The pipeline supports short-read Illumina sequencing data from both shotgun (e.g. sequencing directly from clinical samples) and enrichment-based library preparation methods (e.g. amplicon-based: ARTIC SARS-CoV-2 enrichment protocol; or probe-capture-based).

 The pipeline is built using Nextflow, a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It comes with Docker containers making installation trivial and results highly reproducible.
-Furthermore, automated continuous integration tests that run the pipeline on a full-sized dataset using AWS cloud ensure that the code is stable.
+Furthermore, automated continuous integration tests that run the pipeline on a full-sized data set using AWS cloud ensure that the code is stable.

 ### GitHub